-For those shooting landscapes with a filter system, it’s up to you to make the call on what’s more important – the filter or the hood, but things like UV filters remain a popular choice with many photographers.
+For those shooting landscapes in Iceland or some far-flung place with a filter system, it’s up to you to make the call on what’s more important – the filter or the hood, but things like UV filters remain a popular choice with many photographers.

 4. Flash Obstruction